 Our Girl Scout program experts have prepared age-appropriate Badge Blueprint Activity Sheets which include all of the information you and your girl need to earn a Badge at home!
 All of the steps to earning the Badge are listed, as well as the materials you will need.
-Most materials are things you’ll likely have around the house, or can be printed or accessed electronically.

 All of the Girl Scout Badges and Journeys have been aligned with state and national curriculum standards and may be used to support your girl’s own learning objectives while at home.
 A link to these connections is on each Badge blueprint sheet.
 And while your Girl Scout will earn Badges and learn new things through completion of these activities, they can also be enjoyed by other members of your family as well!